ncou/php-login-advanced/README.md

 ## Live-demo

-Users from Japan, India, Brazil, China, and Russia, please accept my appologies as I have blocked all known IP ranges from those countries from accessing my webserver.
-This is due to recent hack attempts, which include email hijacking.
-For other countires, A live demo can be seen here at [austinkregel.com](http://php-login.austinkregel.com/).
+A live demo can be seen here at [austinkregel.com](http://php-login.austinkregel.com/).
 Please note that the database, truncates (deletes all data) form itself every 2 weeks.

 If you're going to use this script, I recommend having this in the main page, from whereever you're loading your script.
 ```php